High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Introduction

-We studied chemical abundance of the Helmi streams' stars in the same way as in \citetalias{Matsuno2022a}.
+We studied the chemical abundance of the Helmi stream stars in the same way as in \citetalias{Matsuno2022a}.
 Namely, we analyzed high signal-to-noise ratio spectra for 11 stars in the Helmi streams, measured their chemical abundance through a line-by-line analysis with careful treatment of uncertainty, and compared them with other halo stars in \citetalias{Nissen2010} and \citetalias{Reggiani2017a} after homogenizing all the abundances.
-We describe the observation, data reduction, targets, and stars in literature in Section~\ref{sec:data}.
-In Section~\ref{sec:abundance}, after briefly explaining our approach for the chemical abundance measurement and homogenization, we present chemical abundance ratios of the Helmi streams' stars.
-After providing discussions in Section~\ref{sec:discussion}, we summarise our findings in Section~\ref{sec:conclusion}.
+We describe the observation, data reduction, targets, and stars in the literature in Section~\ref{sec:data}.
+In Section~\ref{sec:abundance}, after briefly explaining our approach for the chemical abundance measurement and homogenization, we present chemical abundance ratios of the Helmi stream stars.
+After providing discussions in Section~\ref{sec:discussion}, we summarize our findings in Section~\ref{sec:conclusion}.